Key Takeaways

 However, some fruits and vegetables may be difficult for your stomach to digest immediately after bariatric surgery.

 In the initial phases after surgery, opt for fruits and veggies that are soft in texture and don’t have tough skin, peel, or seeds.
-Vegetables should be cooked to a soft consistency.

 Examples include: